chickendev1/java-journey/README.md

 4. Redis
 5. Spring boot
 # Run application
 Before running this project.
-You must access to ./producer and run docker-compose up -d
+You must access to ./producer and run docker-compose up -d from command line